2. Significant Accounting Policies

 2.1 Basis of Preparation of Financial statements

-There financial statements are prepared in accordance with Indian Generally Accepted Accounting principles (GAAP) under the historical cost convention on the accrual basis.
-GAAP comprises mandatory accounting standards as prescribed under Section 133 of the Companies Act,2013(“the act”) read with Rule 7 of the Companies (Account) Rules,2014, the provisions of the act.
+These financial statements are prepared in accordance with Indian Generally Accepted Accounting principles (GAAP) under the historical cost convention on the accrual basis.
+GAAP comprises mandatory accounting standards as prescribed under Section 133 of the Companies Act,2013("the act") read with Rule 7 of the Companies (Accounts) Rules,2014, the provisions of the Act.

-The preparation of financial statements in conformity with Indian GAAP requires judgements, estimates and assumptions to be made that effect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of financial statement and the reported amount of revenues and - expenses during the reporting period.
-Difference between the actual results and estimates are recognised in the period in which the results are known/materialised.-
+The preparation of financial statements in conformity with Indian GAAP requires judgements, assumptions to be made that effect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of financial statement and the reported amount of revenues and expenses during the reporting period.
+Difference between the actual results and estimates are recognised in the period in which the results are known/materialised.

 2.3 Accounting Convention

-Property, plant and equipment are stated as per cost model.i.e.at cost less accumulated depreciation and impairment, if any, costs directly attributable to acquisition are capitalised until the property, plant and equipment are ready for use, as intended by the managemenfc^Bistxomprises the purchase
+Property, plant and equipment are stated under the cost model.i.e.at cost less accumulated depreciation and impairment, if any, costs directly attributable to acquisition are capitalised until the property, plant and equipment are ready for use, as intended by the management.
+Cost comprises the purchase

 When assets are disposed or retired, their cost is removed from the financial statements.
 The gain or loss arising on the disposal or retirement of an asset is determined as the difference between sales proceeds and the carrying amount of the asset and is recognized in statement of profit and loss for the relevant financial year.